Our COVID-19 Response

 Our first concern is for the health and safety of our extended The Olive Branch for Children family.
 We would like to assure you that we are all fine here in Tanzania, but feeling the stress and uncertainty just like everyone around the world.

 The Olive Branch for Children is responsible for over 70 children and youths, and over 80,000 beneficiaries in the Mbeya Region.
-Cases have now been identified in Tanzania, and although we are encouraged to stay at home as much as possible, we continue to support those in need in our community.
 This is what we’re doing to curb the spread of COVID-19.

 Since the first known case in Tanzania we closed our head office.
 Staff continue to work from home.
 We are ensuring all essential services continue to opperate in the villages, with extra precautions taken.